When In-Laws Join the Family Business

 Not to something mean.
 To "She's Just Trying to Help."

-Because every time she called — after going to an employee without approval, after making a purchase nobody authorized, after talking to a subcontractor about something that wasn't her call — he needed a split second before he picked up.
+Because every time she called — after going to a non-family employee without approval, after making a purchase nobody authorized, after talking to a subcontractor about something that wasn't her call — he needed a split second before he picked up.
 A reminder.
 She wasn't trying to blow up his business.
 She genuinely wanted to help.
 And she was making him and his wife absolutely crazy in the process.

 If you already know what's happening and you're ready to talk — Book a Free Session.
-Book your free session → https://www.destinyunboundcoaching.com/free-session

 Why Everything Shifts When an In-Law Joins the Family Business